YanLuoCityU/multiomics-cardiovascular-disease/README.md

 # AI-based multiomics profiling for personalized prediction of cardiovascular disease: A prospective UK Biobank study"

 Code for the paper "AI-based multiomics profiling for personalized prediction of cardiovascular disease: A prospective UK Biobank study".
 This repository contains Python and R codes for data preprocessing, model training and evaluations, model interpretation, and visualization.
+Our demo website can be found [here](https://working-sheilah-hkuqpteam-78ebb534.koyeb.app/).

 ## System requirements
 All codes were originally processed using: